Where to Find the Best Trout Fishing in Georgia

 North Georgia’s Stocked Trout Streams

 When does trout season open in Georgia?
-The besg answer is: It never closes.
+The best answer is: It never closes.
 But the answer some might give is early April when many of the popular streams begin to be stocked.
 Stocked waters see the most pressure of all the trout streams in North Georgia.
 Whether it be from locals, campers, or out of state visitors, these trout have the odds stacked against them as soon as they leave the stock truck.
 Targeting these trout on the fly is more about finding the trout than it is convincing them to bite.
 Stocked trout are willing to eat just about anything that resembles food if it’s presented with a moderately good drift and they haven’t already fell for that trick once.
 Finding them often takes covering a good amount of ground with either your boots or tires.
-The heavily stocked creeks in North Georgia are a good place to start.
+The heavily stocked creeks in North Georgia such as Rock Creek or Cooper Creek, are a good place to start.
 Know that these creeks are typically stocked in the same locations where the lazier anglers don’t have to walk more than 20’ from their trucks to set out a line.
 From these locations move up or downstream looking for holes or runs about knee high or deeper that have about walking paced water or a bit slower.
 These are areas where stocked trout will set up, especially if there’s cover around protecting them from other anglers and birds.
 Once you’ve put in the time to familiarize yourself with these creeks, you can systematically cross off locations from your list of potential trout holding areas and cover more water or creeks in the area until you find some trout that haven’t been found.

 During the colder months, the Delayed Harvest streams offer fly fishermen better opportunities to hook up with stocked trout as catch and release regulations stand from October through May.
 These trout will eat just about any fly on the water within a short window of being stocked.
 Once they are educated smaller offerings on lighter tackle will produce the best results.
 To learn more about these special regulation streams check out our article on Fly Fishing Georgia's Delayed Harvest Trout.